Research

 MINORITY GOVERNMENTS

-How to govern without controlling a legislative majority?
-How can cabinet and non-cabinet parties influence policy outcomes?
-Why do parties enter strong government support agreements?
-What are the effects of different types of minority cabinets on legislative control and cabinet stability?
-Though a third of all governments in established parliamentary democracies is formed by minority governments, there has been little comparative research after Kaare Strøm’s seminal work in 1990.
-For my dissertation project, I collected rich data on minority cabinet attributes, support party attributes, and support agreements.
-In my thesis and various articles with co-authors, I shed light on minority governments in comparative perspective.
+How can effective governance be achieved without commanding a legislative majority?
+How do both cabinet and non-cabinet parties wield influence over policy outcomes?
+What motivates parties to engage in strong government support agreements?
+What impact do different types of minority cabinets have on legislative control and cabinet stability?
+Despite one-third of established parliamentary democracies being governed by minority governments, there has been limited comparative research since Kaare Strøm’s seminal work in 1990.
+For my dissertation project, I gathered comprehensive data on minority cabinet characteristics, support party attributes, and support agreements.
+Through my thesis and various collaborative articles, I aim to provide insights into minority governments from a comparative standpoint.

 Publications: